 Sr. No. Name of Director Nature of Directorship Chairman/ Member 1.
 Mr. Javed Tapia Independent Director Chairman 2.
 Mr. Jaydev Mody Non-Executive Director Member 3.
 Mr. Rajesh Jaggi Independent Director Member i.
 Meeting and attendance

 The Company Secretary acts as the Secretary to the Committee.

-During the Financial Year 2020-2021, One (1) meeting of the Nomination and Remuneration Committee was held as follows:
+During the Financial Year 2021-2022, Two (2) meetings of the Nomination and Remuneration Committee were held as follows: